This simple vegetable side dish recipe of creamy buttered swede, aka mashed neeps, makes a perfect addition to the dinner table.

 - 1 kg Swede aka Neeps, Rutabaga, Turnip

-- 3 tbsp Butter feel free to use dairy free butter for vegan friendly version
+- 3 tablespoon Butter feel free to use dairy free butter for vegan friendly version

 - Salt and Pepper To Taste

 - Cream/or Milk Splash

 - Dice the swede into 1 inch cubes